saberworks/vbulletin-archive/README.md

 # STUPID ANNOYING NOTES

+Note: the below is no longer the case, I was able to override in a child class, see VBI::BBCode.

 I couldn't figure out how to make Parse::BBCode stop escaping `&amp;` ampersands.
 Vbulletin stores entities like `&#64;` inside their tables.
 The Parse::BBCode module translates it into `&amp;#64;` which is nonsensical and